the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 # leanpub-end-insert
 ~~~~~~~~

 That's basically it.
-The props are accessible in the function signature and the return value is JSX.
+The `props` are accessible in the function signature and the return value is JSX.
 But you can do more code wise in a functional stateless component.
 You already know the ES6 destructuring.
-The best practice is to use it in the function signature to destructure the props.
+The best practice is to use it in the function signature to destructure the `props`.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~